Compact generators in categories of matrix factorizations: First applications

 Recall the description of the dg algebra of endomorphisms of $k^{\stab}$ as the $\Zt$-graded algebra

 of polynomial differential operators on $R\left<\theta_1, \ldots, \theta_n\right>$ equipped with the differential $[\delta, -]$ where

-We reserve the letter $A$ for this dg algebra throughout this section.
+We reserve the letter $A$ for this dg algebra throughout this subsection.
 We slightly abuse notation and also use the symbol $A$ to refer to the corresponding $2$-periodic dg category with a single object.